JonathonMifsud/BatchArtemisSRAMiner/README.md

 ### Common Flags

-Note: Flags can vary between scripts, so always check the individual `.sh` scripts.
+Note: Flags can vary between scripts, If you are unsure about what variables/files to use just call the help flag `-h` e.g., `_pipeline_download_sra.sh -h` (from verison 1.0.4 onwards)

 However, the common flags are as follows:

 `-f` used to specify a file that contains the SRA run accessions to be processed.
 This option is followed by a string containing the complete path to a file containing accessions one per line.
 I typically store these files in `/project/your_root/your_project/accession_lists/`.
 If this option is not provided, most of the scripts in the pipeline will fail or excetue other behaviours (e.g., see the -f in `trim_assembly_abundance.sh`), as such I always recommmend setting the -f where able so you can better keep track of the libraries you are running.
 NOTE: The max number of SRAs I would put in a accession file is 1000.
 If you have more than this create two files and run the download_script twice.
 The limit is enforced by Artemis/PBS.